Doctors Main text

-5) Translations into Finnish, Swedish or English of the aforementioned documents in points 3 and 4.
+- Translations into Finnish, Swedish or English of the aforementioned documents in points 3 and 4.
 The translations must have been made by an authorised translator in Finland or in another EU or EEA Member State.
+Authorised translators in Finland.

 Valvira may request further explanations as necessary.
 Please note that Valvira will not return any documents submitted, and Valvira will not make copies of any documents.

 You can submit uncertified copies of your attachment documents when you file your application.
 However, Valvira may later require you to submit officially certified copies of those attachment documents.

 If Valvira does require officially certified copies, you can obtain those from a notary public in Finland or in another EU or EEA Member State, or from a Finnish mission in other countries.
 You may also submit copies issued by a foreign authority and verified using the Apostille or Grand Legalisation procedure.
 Send to Valvira the copies that bear the original stamp and signature of the notary public or Finnish mission.

 If any documents are missing, notification will be sent to you within 30 days of receiving the application.
 The processing period is calculated from the time when Valvira has received all the required documents.

 The processing period for applications is 3 months, as specified in the Act on Health Care Professionals.
 The processing period is laid down in the relevant EU Directive and is the same in all Member States.
 If the application can be processed in the automatic recognition system and no additional information is required, the application may be processed in as little as 30 days.

 A fee is charged for every decision concerning professional rights, even if decision is a negative one.
 If you cancel your application, you will be charged half of the application processing fee.